Covid 19 coronavirus: Man unrepentant after spitting at supermarket worker, police during lockdown

 Taiaroa left the store temporarily but returned in a venomous mood.

-''He began to yell ... and then spat a large wad of spit at the supermarket owner, narrowly missing him,'' a police summary said.
+''He began to yell and then spat a large wad of spit at the supermarket owner, narrowly missing him,'' police said.

 Thompson, too, was ''aggressive and demanding'', the court heard.